vezaynk/rfcs/0000-use-key.md

 # Motivation

 A component should be able to control its own re-rendering behavior, especially when it comes to resetting its state.
 The current pattern of using the `key` prop requires the parent component to manage this behavior.
-This leads to the same components internal state behaving differently depending on whether the parent has passed a `key` prop or not, which can be confusing and error-prone.
+This leads to the same components' internal state behaving differently depending on whether the parent has passed a `key` prop or not, which can be confusing and error-prone.

 A component should be able to identify whether it is a new instance of itself or not.
-This will help developers of higher-level components avoid thinking of the inner-workings of the lower-level components.
+This will help developers of higher-level components avoid thinking about the inner workings of the lower-level components.

 # Detailed design